 Many hearts and minds have been involved in the creation and ongoing development of Step Up: Equity Matters.
-The core planning team consists of Sara Alvarado, Carolina Bailey, Tania Ibarra, Amy Kesling and Haywood Simmons.
+Meet the core planning team:

 Sara Alvarado is an entrepreneur, speaker, writer and a change agent in Madison WI.
 Sara and her husband, Carlos, lead a successful real estate business, the Alvarado Real Estate Group and a thriving bilingual/bicultural family.
 Their boutique real estate brokerage creates a unique environment and a culture of abundance and service while providing a strong team of real estate expertise for families in need of real estate guidance.
 Sara believes in being real, raw, bold, vulnerable and a lot of fun, while tackling difficult topics and leading from the heart.
 A native of Madison, WI, Sara is committed to creating a vibrant and strong community for everyone through her leadership and her passion for equity.
 She is a named founder and past board member of Nuestro Mundo Community School and Badger Rock Middle School, is one of the 40 under 40 for InBusiness Magazine (2013), and has served on the local Realtor Association Board, Sustain Dane’s Board and is an active member of Dane Buy Local.